am1macdonald/myBlog/README.md

     <img src="static/images/previewimage.png" alt="Preview Image">
   </a>

-Welcome to my personal blog, a no-frills space dedicated to sharing my coding journey.
-Eschewing the complexities of CMS platforms, this blog centers on the reader.

 * Design: Clean and intuitive.
 Simplicity is key.
 * Content: Primarily posts, with a comment section in the pipeline.
 * UX: Seamless reading experience across devices, ensuring accessibility.

-Dive in to explore my thoughts, lessons, and adventures in coding!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>